Connor McLennan

+He has previously played for Aberdeen, Brechin City, St Johnstone, Salford City and Ayr United.

 Club career

 McLennan was born and raised in Peterhead, Aberdeenshire, and attended Peterhead Academy.
 He joined Aberdeen's youth system at the age of eight, and turned professional aged 16 in December 2015.
 He made his debut as a substitute away to St Johnstone on 22 April 2016.

-On 16 December 2016, McLennan joined Scottish League One side Brechin City on a one-month emergency loan deal, playing 3 times and scoring 1 goal.
+On 16 December 2016, McLennan joined Scottish League One side Brechin City on a one-month emergency loan deal, playing three times and scoring once.
 He returned to Brechin for a second loan spell on 30 August 2017.

-Having scored in the final of the 2017–18 Scottish Youth Cup and made further appearances in the first team including as a substitute in the 2018 Scottish League Cup Final, In December 2018, he signed a new contract with Aberdeen until 2021.
+Having scored in the final of the 2017–18 Scottish Youth Cup and made further appearances in the first team, including as a substitute in the 2018 Scottish League Cup Final, In December 2018, he signed a new contract with Aberdeen until 2021.
 In January 2021, he signed a new contract until 2023.

 He moved on loan to St Johnstone on 1 September 2022.
+He left Aberdeen in 2023 after fifteen years at the club.

+In July 2023, he signed for English club Salford City.
+He was released by the club at the end of the season.

+On 11 October 2024, he signed for Scottish Championship side Ayr United.

+On 9 June 2025, McLennan joined newly-promoted Scottish Premiership side Livingston.